Pali, Darbhanga

 Pali is a village located in the Ghanshyampur block of Darbhanga district in the Indian state of Bihar, India.
 Pali stands out as one of the most popular villages in the region.
 Situated approximately 2 km from Ghanshyampur and approximately 49 km from the district headquarter, Darbhanga, Pali is easily accessible by road and is surrounded by a network of villages that contribute to its rural landscape.

 Pali, with the PIN code 847427, has its postal head office in Ghanshyampur.
-Nearby villages include Punhad (3 km), Hanuman Nagar (4 km), Ganoun (5 km), Salahpur Lagma (5 km), and Mansara (6 km).
+Nearby villages include Mahathwar (1 km), Punhad (3 km), Hanuman Nagar (4 km), Ganoun (5 km), Salahpur Lagma (5 km), and Mansara (6 km).
 The village is bordered by Alinagar Block to the west, Kiratpur Block also to the west, Gaurabauram Block to the south, and Tardih Block to the north.
 Additionally, the cities of Jhanjharpur, Supaul, Saharsa, and Madhubani are nearby located to the village.
 Notably, Pali is situated on the border of Darbhanga and Madhubani districts, with Madhepur in Madhubani district to the north.